 The pan-Canadian Pharmaceutical Alliance

-Established in August 2010, the pan-Canadian Pharmaceutical Alliance (pCPA) conducts joint provincial/territorial/federal negotiations for brand name and generic drugs in Canada to achieve greater value for publicly funded drug programs and patients through the use of the combined negotiating power of participating jurisdictions.
+The pan-Canadian Pharmaceutical Alliance (pCPA) conducts joint provincial-territorial-federal negotiations for brand name and generic drugs in Canada, to achieve greater value for publicly funded drug programs and patients thanks to the combined negotiating power of participating jurisdictions.

 - increase access to clinically effective and cost-effective drug treatment options;

 - achieve consistent and lower drug costs for participating jurisdictions;

 - reduce duplication of effort and improve use of resources; and

 - improve consistency of decisions among participating jurisdictions.

 The pCPA member jurisdictions include public drug plans from: British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland and Labrador, Yukon, Northwest Territories, Nunavut, Non-Insured Health Benefits (NIHB), Correctional Services of Canada (CSC) and Veterans Affairs Canada (VAC).

 The pCPA was originally established as the pan-Canadian Pricing Alliance in August 2010.
 It was created by Canada’s Premiers though the Council of the Federation’s Health Care Innovation Working Group.